emilyalice2708/chitter-front-end/README.md

 ## About

 A small Twitter clone that allows users to post messages to a public stream, using the API given here: [documentation](https://github.com/makersacademy/chitter_api_backend).
-This program allows the user to view all peeps, individual peeps, sign up, sign in and post new peeps.

 ## Instructions